Soldering: Solders

 For environmental reasons and the introduction of regulations such as the European RoHS (Restriction of Hazardous Substances Directive), lead-free solders are becoming more widely used.
 They are also suggested anywhere young children may come into contact with (since young children are likely to place things into their mouths), or for outdoor use where rain and other precipitation may wash the lead into the groundwater.
 Unfortunately, common lead-free solders are not eutectic formulations, melting at around 220 °C, making it more difficult to create reliable joints with them.

 Other common solders include low-temperature formulations (often containing bismuth), which are often used to join previously soldered assemblies without unsoldering earlier connections, and high-temperature formulations (usually containing silver) which are used for high-temperature operation or for first assembly of items which must not become unsoldered during subsequent operations.
 Alloying silver with other metals changes the melting point, adhesion and wetting characteristics, and tensile strength.
 Of all the brazing alloys, silver solders have the greatest strength and the broadest applications.
-Specialty alloys are available with properties such as higher strength, the ability to solder aluminum, better electrical conductivity, and higher corrosion resistance.
+Specialty alloys are available with properties such as higher strength, the ability to solder aluminium, better electrical conductivity, and higher corrosion resistance.